Ghost goal: Reading v Watford, 2008–09 EFL Championship

+Crystal Palace v Bristol City, 2009–10 EFL Championship

 Conversely, during an English Championship game in August 2009, Crystal Palace's Freddie Sears put the ball in the net, hitting the stanchion at the back of the goal and bouncing out.
 A goal was not awarded.
 This was very similar to the incident that had occurred for Crystal Palace's Clive Allen almost 30 years earlier.

+Bolton Wanderers v Queens Park Rangers, 2011–12 Premier League

 Another incident in England came in a Premier League game between Bolton Wanderers and Queens Park Rangers on 10 March 2012, when QPR's Clint Hill headed the ball in from close range.
-The ball crossed the line by a couple of yards before goalkeeper Ádám Bogdán was able to palm it onto the crossbar and out.
+The ball crossed the line by a couple of feet before goalkeeper Ádám Bogdán was able to palm it onto the crossbar and out.
 The Football Association (FA) subsequently called for goal-line technology to be implemented as soon as possible.
 The corner which led to the goal had in fact been wrongly awarded, and should have been a Bolton goal kick, meaning two bad decisions "evened themselves out".

+AC Milan v Juventus, 2011–12 Serie A

 On 25 February 2012, with A.C.
 Milan leading 1–0 against Juventus, Sulley Muntari appeared to have doubled Milan's lead with a header from a cross by Urby Emanuelson, but the goal was not given by referee Paolo Tagliavento even though the ball had crossed the line before being saved by Gianluigi Buffon; the match ended 1–1.
-Juventus eventually went on to win the Serie A title that year, beating Milan to the Scudetto by four points.
+Juventus eventually went on to win the Serie A title that year undefeated, beating Milan to the Scudetto by four points.

+Chelsea v Tottenham Hotspur, 2011–12 FA Cup

 On 15 April 2012, in Chelsea's FA Cup semi-final against Tottenham Hotspur, referee Martin Atkinson awarded Chelsea a goal resulting from a 49th-minute shot by Juan Mata.
 Atkinson ruled the shot had crossed the line, although replays confirmed that several Tottenham players had successfully blocked the effort several yards in front of the goal-line.
 John Terry, the Chelsea player with the clearest view of the "goal" from his vantage point on the ground, admitted uncertainty: "I thought it hit me, if I'm honest.
 I don't think it did [cross the line], I thought it stayed out, but I've not seen it on the replay."

+Bayer Leverkusen v 1899 Hoffenheim, 2013–14 Bundesliga

 On 18 October 2013, Stefan Kiessling of Bayer Leverkusen was involved in a ghost-goal situation against 1899 Hoffenheim.
 He appeared to have missed the net on a header attempt off a corner.
 He turned away in frustration only to have his teammates come and celebrate with him seconds later.
 Upon further review, the ball had ended up in the back of the net after squeezing through a hole in the side netting, unnoticed by everybody at the time.
 The goal was allowed and was the cause of much debate after the match.